boonebgorges/buddypress-docs/readme.txt

 = 1.8.6 =
 * Improved compatibility with BuddyPress 2.2+
 * Extracted away from WordPress's general discussion settings
+* Fixed bug that could cause attachment corruption on download

 = 1.8.5 =
 * Fixed permalinks for child Docs